vincentmllr/soccer-robot/README.md

 ## Deployment

 1. run main.py
+2. Put Vector on its start position
-2. Activate the desired functions in the submenus (e.g. ball detection, marker detection)
+3. Activate the desired functions in the submenus (e.g. ball detection, marker detection)
-3. Adjust the HSV color range for your lighting situation
+4. Adjust the HSV color range for your lighting situation
-4. Put Vector on its start position
+5. Press enter to start the EnvironmentViewer
-5. Press enter to start the game
+5. Press enter again to start the game

 ## Built With